My homebrew cartridges

 I think the main reason I was always fond of cartridge-based video game systems was because the cartridges themselves felt a lot more "real" than CDs and DVDs.
 Also, they have no load times!
 And even though CDs and DVDs hold a lot more data, good games need no more storage than cartridges can offer.

-I have had a few of my games put on cartridges, in order to make them "real".
+I have had a few of my games put on physical media, in order to make them "real".
+Some are commercial products and others are just one-offs, made for my own enjoyment.
 It was really great seeing them run on actual hardware, just like any regular game.

 Neo Thunder on Neo Geo AES (home system)